- What is newFASANT?

-MoM can be apply also to full volumetric problems, on which a volumetric mesh shall be done into the volume and we need to solve unknowns to obtain the current in this mesh.
-MoM can be applied successfully to treats problems with one or more homogenous dielectric volumes.
+MoM can also be applied to full volumetric problems, on which a volumetric mesh process shall be done to the volume and we need to solve unknowns to obtain the current in this mesh.
+MoM can successfully be applied to solve problems with one or more homogenous dielectric volumes.

-However when MoM becomes more efficient is when solves problems involving geometries with metallic surfaces or with one or several layers of homogeneous materials.
+However, MoM becomes more efficient when we have to solve problems involving geometries with metallic surfaces or with one or several layers of homogeneous materials.

 - The use of these approaches entails the storage of only the near-field terms of the coupling matrix and computing the far-field interactions efficiently via fast matrix-vector products in the iterative solution process.